Particular/docs.particular.net/nservicebus/containers/index.md

 ### IBus resolution

-Not that the instance of `IBus` is scoped for the lifetime of the container.
+Note that the instance of `IBus` is scoped for the lifetime of the container.
 Hence if you resolve `IBus` and then dispose of it the endpoint will stop processing messages.

 ## Plugging in your own container